Adapted sports is the umbrella term for sport and athletics for people with any kind of functional impairment.

 The players, who are wearing blind folds, are standing at each end of the table, trying to score in the opponent’s goal while protecting their own goal.
-The rattling plastic ball hits pretty hard, and for that reason, the players wear a protective glove on their playing hand.
+The rattling plastic ball hits pretty hard, and so the players wear a protective glove on their playing hand.

 Everyone can play showdown as long as they are wearing blind folds.
-It is a great game for people with and without visual impairments to play together.
+It is a great game for people with and without visual impairment to play together.

 Showdown is played all over the world, and it is especially common in Canada, South America, Scandinavia and Eastern Europe.
 Showdown is a competitive sport for the blind and visually impaired.

 Read more about Showdown at IBSA’s website, IBSA's website, and watch this video about a Swedish boy who plays showdown:

 Goalball is a well-known and widespread ball game for the blind and visually impaired.
 It is an intense game that makes demands to the players’ physique and ability to cooperate.

 Two teams play against each other on a court with a goal in each end covering the entire back-line.

 The players use their entire body do guard the goal, and in the attempt to score, the ball is rolled powerfully towards the opponent’s goal.